tandeshao/NUSRoutes/README.md

 # NUSRoutes

-### Orbital 2021: Artemis.
-Alvin Tay & Tan De Shao.
+Orbital 2021: Artemis.
+By: Alvin Tay & Tan De Shao.

 App with an intuitively clear and concise UI of NUS Shuttle Bus Services, including a route recommendation feature.